These Chocolate Meringue Cookies are crispy on the outside and chewy on the inside. These airy meringue kisses blissfully melt in your mouth.

 Adding the sugar too quickly.
 Adding the sugar too quickly can cause the egg whites to deflate.

-Don’t open the oven door.
-Opening the oven door while the meringues bake can cause them to deflate.
+Don’t open the oven door while the meringues are baking.
+Doing so can cause them to deflate.

-Baking the meringues at too high of a temperature.
-Baking meringues at too high a temperature can cause them to brown too much or even burn.
+Too high a temperature.
+Baking the meringues at too high a temperature can cause them to brown too much or even burn.

 Eggs should be at room temperature for meringue.
-This is because room-temperature egg whites whip up more easily and produce a more stable meringue.
+Room-temperature egg whites whip up more easily and produce a more stable meringue.
 Cold egg whites will take longer to whip and may produce less volume than room-temperature ones.

 Ingredients